article

 FAQ

-What is a basic smart lighting remodel and why choose it?
+What is a comprehensive smart lighting remodel and why choose it?

 A basic remodel replaces traditional bulbs and switches with app- and voice-controlled fixtures, bulbs, or switches to add convenience, security, and energy savings.
 It’s a practical first home tech upgrade that improves functionality and can increase resale appeal without a full renovation.